CityOfNewYork/ACCESS-NYC/wp-content/plugins/wpscan/readme.txt

   You can set the following PHP constant in the wp-config.php file to disable scanning; `define( 'WPSCAN_DISABLE_SCANNING_INTERVAL', true );`.

-* Why is the "Summary" section and the "Check Now" button not showing?
+* Why is the "Summary" section and the "Run All" button not showing?

   The cron job did not run, which can be due to:
     - The DISABLE_WP_CRON constant is set to true in the wp-config.php file, but no system cron has been set (crontab -e).